pactumjs/pactum/docs/mock-server.md

 }
 ```

-Posting the below JSON to `/api/users` will get 404 response.
+Posting the below JSON to `/api/users` will return a 404 response.
 The *id* & *country* fields won't match with the above interaction.

 ```json
 {